jangroth/aws-certification-notes/solutions-architect-professional.md

   * **Multivalue Answer Routing**
     * Multivalue answer routing lets you configure Amazon Route 53 to return multiple values, such as IP addresses for your web servers, in response to DNS queries.
 You can specify multiple values for almost any record, but multivalue answer routing also lets you check the health of each resource, so Route 53 returns only values for healthy resources.
 It's not a substitute for a load balancer, but the ability to return multiple health-checkable IP addresses is a way to use DNS to improve availability and load balancing.
   * **Complex/Nested records**
-    * Can combine different routing policies by routing to alias records that point to route 53 again.
+    * Can combine different routing policies by routing to alias records that point to Route 53 again.
       * E.g. can use *latency* policy to route into certain region
       * From there (in the regions) a *weighted* routing policy distributes traffic further